jl-costa/freelancer-api-parser/README.md

 # freelancer-api-parser
-Parse user details, bids, and project details from Freelancer.com using the API

 This is a series of Python script intended to parse a sample of freelancers from freelancer.com, get their profile details, get all of the projects that they've been awarded over their career in the platform, and then parse project details for those successful projects, as well as associated reviews.